Vintage Lake House

 Our inspiration comes from Country Living Magazine and their Maine Coastal Look renovation feature.
 Sarah asked us to choose one of the following photos and then recreate their vibe with ‘junk’ from the thrifts.
 I chose to work from the image on the right and I’ll include my thrift shop costs where I can.

 Now, I don’t have any wood paneling in our home, shiplap or otherwise, and I generally don’t share projects that are staged.
 Most of what I share here is our real stuff at home but for this thrifty scavenger hunt, I was willing to bend how I blog.
-Not enough to install shiplap however 😉 Instead, I decided to set up the scene in our bedroom on top of our dresser.
+Not enough to install shiplap however 😉 Instead, I decided to set up the scene in our bedroom on top of our second hand dresser.
 We have a vintagey blue wall in there that I felt would be a nice backdrop for a lake house scene.
 It worked out so well!

-Lamp: The lamp in the inspiration photo is a lighter wood tone and let me tell you I searched and searched for a lamp for this post.
+Lamp: The lamp in the inspiration photo is a lighter wood tone and let me tell you I searched and searched for a lamp at the thrift shop for this post.
 I didn’t have one that suited in size but I did find the shade ($2.50) .
 It was a hideous dusty pink, complete with actual dust.
 I ripped it apart and re-papered it with this thrifted vintage wall paper ($.50) and I’m so in love.
 I didn’t end up actually finding a lamp base so I faked it with a candlestick.
 Sometimes it takes time to find the exact right thing and sometimes the exact right thing has to be cobbled together but at some point, there WILL be a wooden lamp base the right size at the thrift store.

 – I’m sure I’ll find the perfect one tomorrow!